 Our businesses live on lead generation (my favourite term is “making the phone ring”).
-If you’re phone isn’t ringing, you aren’t doing enough or your marketing mix isn’t working.
-Either way, we can always make improvements by A/B testing headlines, testing the speed of our landing pages, changing pictures or simply just doing more things to increase the amount of leads we receive.
+If your phone isn’t ringing, you aren’t doing enough or your marketing mix isn’t working.
+Either way, we can always make improvements by A/B testing headlines, testing the speed of our landing pages, changing pictures or simply just doing more things to increase the number of leads we receive.

 More Distribution For Your Articles

 Posting articles on your website is one thing.
 How are people actually going to see the content if it isn’t shared?
 Unless you have several thousand visitors to your website daily who are happy to tell other people about you via word of mouth, your brand-new shiny post is gonna feel kind of lonely sat there on its own…

 Sharing it to Facebook and Twitter is just the start – why not produce a separate YouTube video of that very same content and maybe split the audio into it’s own mp4 file for readers to download or stream?